Mexican watchdog's ruling another blow to Slim's Telcel

-MEXICO CITY, April 4 Mexico's competition watchdog Cofeco said mobile phone company Telcel dominates the country's phone market, opening the door to tougher regulation of the company owned by Carlos Slim, the world's richest man.

-The announcement on Thursday confirms a 2010 ruling by Cofeco that Slim's company had appealed.
+The announcement on Thursday confirms a 2010 ruling by Cofeco, against which that Slim's company had appealed.

 The decision could pave the way for Mexico's regulators to force Telcel to reduce the fees it charges smaller rivals for connecting to its vast network.

-Telcel, the Mexican unit of phone giant America Movil , has about a 70 percent market share.
+Telcel, the Mexican unit of phone giant America Movil, is the country's biggest mobile operator with about a 70 percent market share.
+Spain's Telefonica is a distant second with about 20 percent of the market.

+Separately, Cofeco said on Wednesday it would temporarily suspend a $53 million (34 million pounds) fine levied against Slim's fixed-line phone company Telmex in February after the company requested a review of the fine.

+Mexico's competition watchdog has been trying to increase oversight of Slim's companies, but with little success to date.

+Mexico's president Enrique Pena Nieto, who took office in December, has said he wants to increase competition in the sector and last month presented a plan for sweeping reform of the telecommunications industry.

+The telecom reform was backed by Mexico's lower house and is now before the Senate.

-America Movil shares are down more than 16 percent since the start of the year on concerns Mexico's new government is stepping up regulation of the telecom sector.
+America Movil shares are down more than 16 percent since the start of the year, partly due to concerns Pena Nieto's government could step up regulation.

 About 35 percent of America Movil's revenue of 775 billion pesos ($60 billion) in 2012 came from Mexico.